mlin/hts-specs/htsget.md

 The data returned is a JSON "ticket", as described for the GET method.

 Htsget POST requests must be "safe" as defined in section 4.2.1 of [RFC 7231], that is they must be essentially read-only.

+It should be expected that htsget servers will have a limit on the size of POST request that they can accept.
+If an incoming POST request is too large, the server SHOULD reply with a `PayloadTooLarge` error.

 ## URL parameters